openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Finally, `ssh pi@raspberrypi.local` to make sure you can log in without a password.

 ### Disabling password login [optional - WARNING: THIS COULD POTENTIALLY LOCK YOU OUT OF YOUR RASPBERRY PI]
 Make sure you fully understand this feature before proceeding.
 It is completely optional.
-Some people think that logging in to the Pi without typing a password is a real time saver and also more secure.
 There are two ways of securing the Pi:

 1) Setting a password: